Photo Source:

 The Tanaoli are a Muslim people who live in northern Pakistan.
 The Tanaoli reside in the central pre-Himalayan mountains to the north of the Punjab.
 Tanaoli men are known as fierce warriors who defend their people and their lands.
 Animal husbandry and farming are their two main occupations.

 The primary language of the Tanaoli is Northern Hindko.
 Many of the men also speak Urdu, the national language of Pakistan.
-Only Bible portions are available in Northern Hindko.
+The New Testament has recently (2023) been published in Northern Hindko.
 There are few if any Tanaoli believers.

 The social structures of the Tanaoli emphasize the strength of blood ties.
 Their communal life is ruled by strict rules of honor and arbitration by elders.
 Violence and feuds are common within the Tanaoli tirbe and with other peoples who live in northern Pakistan.